 It's worth taking time to evaluate your needs closely before taking stock of the cost factors in your town.
 How much care do you need?
 Is it possible for you to work some days from home?
 Would a combination of help from babysitters and a couple days of day care work better than paying for full-time day care?
 How does the distance from your home to the day care influence your choice, if at all?
 Is there another mom you can trade a day or two of child care with in order to offset the cost of day care?
 There's no correct answer -- the only right way is the way that works best for you.
 You should also compare the cost of a month at day care to what the cost of a babysitter would be for a month.
 Sometimes, a babysitter can be cheaper and you also get that one-on-one attention.
 To find the cost of a babysitter in your area, use our Babysitting Pay Cost Calculator.

-The National Child Care Information and Technical Assistance Center can help you learn about day care subsidies and grants that help offset the cost of care.
+The government's Child Care Technical Assistance Network can help you learn about day care subsidies and grants that help offset the cost of care.
 Search for your state to see what's available.
 You can also call your local town or county social services department to inquire about government assistance in your area.
 Your local primary and elementary schools can often direct you to town day care resources, too.

 You can also find a day care center near you by searching the Care.com Day Care Directory, too.